Ladyhabz1/react-hooks-class-component-lifecycle/README.md

 React component gets **deleted**.

-It seems all pretty straightforward from the user's perspective, however as you'll soon find out, there's a lot of stuff going on behind the scenes.
+It seems all pretty straightforward from the user's perspective, however as you'll soon find out, there's a lot of stuff going on behind scenes.

 ## Lifecycle Methods and Rendering